LukeFranco/LukeFranco/README.md

-- 👋 Hi, I am 25 years old and in Orlando, FL
+- 👋 Hi, I am 25 years old and in Orlando, FL.
-- 👀 I grew up in Oviedo, FL and I went to FSU
+- 👀 I grew up in Oviedo, FL and I went to FSU and got a b.s. in Economics.
-- 🌱 I am a financial advisor and insurance broker
+- 🌱 I am a financial services professional and insurance broker.
-- 💞️ I’m currently learning Java, CSS and HTML
+- 💞️ I’m currently learning Java, CSS and HTML and I plan to become a data scientist.
-- 📫 You can reach me at LRF2407@outlook.com
+- 📫 You can reach me at LRF2407@outlook.com or book an appointment below!

 To book an appointment for insurance & investing my calendly.com/lukefranco